Awesome way to immerse yourself in a language

 Lingopie vs Babbel

 Lingopie vs Babbel isn’t a common comparison, but I want to include it because both offer two different language learning approaches.
 Lingopie is more of an immersive experience and it offers tools to help you navigate real conversations.
 Babbel has more of a structured course that helps you build up your skills in a more traditional way.
 I think Babbel is best if you’re a complete beginner, but using both Lingopie and Babbel will help you improve once you have a solid foundation.
+You can learn more about it in this Babbel review.

 Lingopie vs Pimsleur

 Pimsleur is one of the most popular language learning apps available.
 For this reason, I think it’s important to discuss the differences between Pimsleur and Lingopie.
 Pimsleur is mainly an audio course that helps you learn to speak from your very first lesson.
 Unfortunately, Lingopie doesn’t include any speaking practice.
 Pimsleur lessons also follow a logical order while Lingopie doesn’t have any actual lessons.
 If speaking is your main priority, it’s best to use Pimsleur.
 However, you can complement your Pimsleur lessons by using Lingopie to improve your comprehension skills.
+Learn more about Pimsleur here.

 Rocket Languages is similar to other traditional language apps like Babbel and Pimsleur.
 It has a structured course that takes you from complete beginner to conversational.
 It also helps you practice all of your communication skills, like reading, writing, speaking, and listening.
 Lingopie is pretty limited to listening, but it offers a lot more native content.
 The best scenario is to use both at the same time.
 However, if you had to choose one, Rocket Languages is better for beginners and Lingopie is better for intermediate and advanced learners.
+Learn more about Rocket Languages in this review.

 A Lingopie subscription costs $12.00 per month or $65.00 per year for an individual subscription.
 You also have the option to get a Family Plan, which includes 4 separate accounts for $99.99 per year.